btdt: “been there, done that”

 Alternatively, you can disable the affinity assistant to be

 able to mount multiple PVCs into a task.
-Run kubectl edit configmap feature-flags
+Run kubectl edit configmap feature-flags to edit the configuration.

 In the following, we assume this second setup.
 If you are using a single PVC, you will have to adjust the paths